9 Shares6 Comments

 A physical and convincing Bin Won clearly carries the movie, and he gets some help in the ass-kicking department from Thai actor Thanayong Wongtrakul, here playing a Vietnamese killer for hire in the employ of the two brothers.
 The film features a number of excellent action sequences throughout its nearly two hours, but the two highlights both feature Tae-Sik and Wongtrakul’s Ramrowan going at it, first in a nightclub bathroom, then later in the bad guy’s lair for all the marbles.
 Needless to say, once you’ve learned Tae-Sik’s history, none of the bad guys really stand much of a chance, though Ramrowan certainly gives our hero a run for his money.
 Like Mills and Creasy before him, Tae-Sik is not spared his share of the pain.
 He gets shot, stabbed, thrown off cars, and generally put through the wringer, all the while dishing out plenty of pain himself.
 The film also features a standout knife sequence toward the end.

-There is no room for a love interest in “The Man from Nowhere”, since the love of a good woman would only complicate our hero’s quest to kill everyone who stands in his way and blow shit up when the mood strikes him.
+There is no room for a love interest in “The Man from Nowhere”, since the love of a good woman would only complicate our hero’s quest to kill everyone who stands in his way and blow shit up.
 And besides, films of this type always works better when the hero has a singular goal — save the kid/daughter.
-The cops are there to provide plenty of filler material, mostly with subplots about the drug underworld, though they are not very interesting.
-Government spooks eventually appear to battle the cops over territory, but like a former comrade who shows up to aide Tae-Sik in his time of need, they are soon tossed aside in favor of bloody mayhem and our hero’s quest for vengeance.
+The cops are there to provide filler material, mostly with subplots about the drug underworld, though they are not very interesting.
+Government spooks eventually appear to battle the cops over territory, but like a former comrade who shows up to aid Tae-Sik in his time of need, they are soon tossed aside in favor of bloody mayhem and our hero’s quest for vengeance.

 As revenge thrillers go, “The Man from Nowhere” ranks as one of the best I’ve seen.
-It is bloody, the bad guys are pretty bad (if a tad too colorful for my tastes), and though the plot progresses as you would expect, it is a well-executed, well-acted, and incredibly satisfying film.
+It is bloody, the bad guys are pretty bad (if a tad too colorful for my taste), and though the plot progresses as you would expect, it is a well-executed, well-acted, and incredibly satisfying film.
 Writer/director Jeong-beom Lee (“Cruel Winter Blues”) clearly owes a lot to Tony Scott’s “Man on Fire” (itself a remake of a 1987 movie), and unfortunately he does not veer too much from what Scott already did in his revenge tale.
-However, as a fan of the genre, I’m willing to forgive him for that, especially since the results are just so damn well done across the board.
-Finally, you will believe a guy who looks like an emo garage band lead singer can beat your brains in.
+However, as a fan of the genre, I’m willing to forgive him, especially since the results are just so damn well done all across the board.
+Finally, you will believe a guy who looks like Kpop lead singer can beat your brains in.
 (He couldn’t shave those bangs off fast enough, though…)